emailman/JavaFXListenerDemos/README.md

 # JavaFXListenerDemos
-Show different ways to implement a button listener
+Show different ways to implement JavaFX listeners

  src/p1 - defining a button handler as an inner class